an energizing program for creative visionaries to breakup with overthinking & become THAT BITCH who boldly brings your art to life

 you stop trying to sell a million $10 products to earn a living wage and start pricing your art to actually provide for you and not for this false good girl insistence that to be morally superior, you must be broke

-You supercharge your creativity because you’re no longer disowning and policing your expression — you’re finally radically letting it flow.
+You’re not disowning and policing your expression — you’re radically letting it flow.

-pixie came to me with an already robust creative practice, and over the course of working together, they became more anchored in their authority as an artist and launched a global art movement to help other creatives find more freedom & joy in their practices too.
+pixie came to me with an already robust creative practice, and over the course of working together, became more anchored in their authority as an artist and launched the Creative Chaos Goblin Art Movement — a global online community that is helping artists in 19 countries across North America, Africa, Europe, Asia and Oceania break-up with perfectionism and create for the joy of it again!

 This mastermind weaves mindset, strategy, embodiment, nervous system work, and creative practice into one integrated approach — because real transformation happens when all parts of you shift together.